isaac-sim/IsaacLab/docs/source/tutorials/00_sim/launch_app.rst

    app_launcher arguments:
    --headless            Force display off at all times.
-   --livestream {0,1,2,3}
+   --livestream {0,1,2}
                          Force enable livestreaming.
 Mapping corresponds to that for the "LIVESTREAM" environment variable.
-   --offscreen_render    Enable offscreen rendering when running without a GUI.
+   --enable_cameras      Enable cameras when running without a GUI.
    --verbose             Enable verbose terminal logging from the SimulationApp.
    --experience EXPERIENCE
                          The experience file to load when launching the SimulationApp.